rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

   />
 ```

-Then, implement function to handle `gojek://`, as shown in the example shown below.
+Then, implement function to handle the URL, as shown in the example shown below.

 ```javascript
 import { WebView, Linking } from 'react-native';